Discount real estate brokers are companies or agents who sell your home for less than the typical 2.5–3% rate most conventional realtors charge.

 ⚡ Get the best agents at a better rate.
 Use our free agent matching tool to find a great agent and take advantage of our 1.5% listing fee.
 Compare top local realtors from major brands like Keller Williams and RE/MAX — with no added fees or strings attached.

 💰 Avg.
 Savings

 ⭐ Avg.
 Customer Rating

-Clever is a quick, easy, and free way to find a top-rated local agent.
-And, unlike many similar companies, Clever pre-negotiates big discounts on your behalf, so you can save thousands without sacrificing service.
+Clever is a quick, easy, and free way to find a top-rated local real estate agent for less.
+Unlike many similar companies, Clever lets you choose your own realtor from its network of more than 20,000 top-performing local agents, and it pre-negotiates big discounts on your behalf.
+That way, you can save without sacrificing service.

 - Clever matches you with full-service local agents from conventional brokerages like Keller Williams, Century 21, and RE/MAX.

 - You get multiple agent matches so you can interview several, compare marketing plans, and choose the best fit.